-How William G. Kolodner P.A.
-Can Help After a Construction Accident in Baltimore
+How WGK Personal Injury Lawyers Can Help After a Construction Accident in Baltimore, MD

 If you were injured in a construction accident, you may be entitled to workers’ compensation or a personal injury claim, depending on the circumstances.
 However, insurers can—and will—fight your claim.
 Dealing with complex legal matters is the last thing you should have to worry about; let us focus on getting you compensation while you focus on your health and quality of life.

-When you retain the services of William G. Kolodner P.A., you are getting three generations of lawyers born and raised right here in Baltimore.
+When you retain the services of WGK Personal Injury Lawyers, you are getting three generations of lawyers born and raised right here in Baltimore.
 We have been representing injured workers and battling insurance companies for over 40 years.
 We’ve already recovered millions of dollars for individuals and families in Baltimore.

-When you hire our Baltimore personal injury lawyers, you can expect us to:
+When you hire our personal injury lawyers, you can expect us to:

 - Sit down with you to hear your side of what happened